ivmai/bdwgc/doc/porting.md

 ## Stack traces for debug support

-If stack traces in objects are need for debug support, `GC_dave_callers` and `GC_print_callers` must be implemented.
+If stack traces in objects are needed for debug support, `GC_save_callers` and `GC_print_callers` must be implemented.

 ## Disclaimer